 - The tester has to spend time and effort every time the test case is executed, while if the values had been specified as part of the test design this would have happened only once.

 - This test case execution effort happens typically near the end of a project, when not much time is left for the tester to be expending “extra” effort.

 - Furthermore, an instruction like “click the ‘Continue’ button” is likely to be repeated for every test case related to this dialog.
 In this example that is not much of a problem, but in many test case descriptions I have seen instructions can be very detailed and extensive, and are repeated over and over again in each test case.
 This means:

 - A lot of work for the test designer to create these instructions and make sure they are correct.

 - The instructions are quickly rendered outdated if anything changes in the system under test.
 This means that the instructions either have to be modified, or, in many cases, they are simply left alone, being incorrect.
-After a number of maintenance cycles the test cases become obsolete, thus loosing a valuable investment.
+After a number of maintenance cycles the test cases become obsolete, thus losing a valuable investment.

 In general manual instructions tend to be verbose, voluminous, and hard to create and maintain.
 Executing manual instruction costs a lot of time and labor, often when a project is already under time pressure.